ketgo/nameko-kafka/README.md

 ## Configurations

-The dependency configurations can be set in nameko [config.yaml]((https://docs.nameko.io/en/stable/cli.html)) file, or by environment variables.
+The extension configurations can be set in a nameko [config.yaml]((https://docs.nameko.io/en/stable/cli.html)) file, or by environment variables.

 ### Config File